shaun-wild/kustom/README.md

 ## The future of Kustom

 - Full OO and functional support
-- Compilation to JVM Byecode
+- Compilation to JVM Bytecode
 - Compilation to native